 You might find that you have some of these invasives in your yard.
 You may have even planted some.
 That is understandable.
 When these plants were first brought to this area many were grown for their hardiness and ability to grow quickly.
 But these plants in particular are very aggressive and take over.
 Don’t plant them, divide them or give them to friends.
 (Rhode Island is one of the few states that does not restrict the sale of invasive plants so some of these. are available and promoted for sale.)

 3. Control Invasives

 Be vigilant.
 The best time to control invasive plants is when the are just getting started.
 If you see a new plant on property you maintain and know it is an invasive, remove it as soon as possible.
 Once established they are much harder to control.
 The Native Plant Trust has recommendations for how to remove common invasives.

 Once you remove the plants you need to replant or the invasives are likely to come right back.
-Any disturbed uncovered soil is a magnet for invasives.
-The Native Plant Trust has a brochure suggesting specific native plants of New England to use in place of their invasive counterparts.
-Find the native plants that are most appropriate for your growing conditions.
+Disturbed uncovered soil can be a magnet for invasives.
+The Native Plant Trust has a brochure showing plants native to New England to use in place of their invasive counterparts.
+The University of Delaware has more complete recommendations.